ValencyHQ/react/README.md

 import React, { useEffect } from 'react' import { render } from 'react-dom'
-import Valency from '@valencyhq/valency' import { ValencyContext, Image, Object, Icon } from '@valencyhq/react'
+import Valency from '@valencyhq/valency' import { ValencyProvider, Image, Object, Icon } from '@valencyhq/react'

 const valent = new Valency({
       uid: 'Your user ID',